sds/haml-lint/README.md

 We love getting feedback with or without pull requests.
 If you do add a new feature, please add tests so that we can avoid breaking it in the future.

-Speaking of tests, we use `rspec`, which can be run like so:
+Speaking of tests, we use `rspec`, which can be run by executing the following from the root directory of the repository:

 ```bash
 bundle exec rspec